-More than half the land area in the United States has potential for geologic CO2 storage (up to 60% if basalts and other mafic rocks are included) at an average cost of less than \$53 per tonne of CO2.
-In 22% of the nation's land area, well-studied sedimentary rock sequences can accept large volumes of CO2 at very low cost-\$20/tonne- including project-maintenance costs.
-Tradeoffs between high-cost local storage versus pipelines to low-cost remote storage sites will need to be considered.
+More than half the land area in the United States has potential for geologic CO_2 storage (and up to 60% if basalts and other mafic rocks are included) at an estimated average cost of less than \$53 per tonne of CO_2 .
+In 22% of the nation's land area, well-studied sedimentary rock sequences can accept large volumes of CO_2 at very low cost-\$20/tonne on average-even when including project-maintenance costs.
+Thus, tradeoffs between high-cost local storage versus pipelines to low-cost remote storage sites are a consideration.